F-Tahir/HTML5Template/readme.md

 Type `git clone https://github.com/F-Tahir/HTML5Template.git` to clone the project

 ## Version controlling the cloned project
+Before version controlling, make sure the project is using the latest version of _normalize.css_ from here: https://necolas.github.io/normalize.css/.
+All other files are custom and should not get outdated.

 1. Navigate into the new project on terminal (`cd path/to/proj`)
 2. Type `git init`
 3. Add a new repository on GitHub/BitBucket